kedar2017/Data_Challenge/Readme.md

 ```

 The above function first selects all the data that is within the given year range (yearA, yearB).
 It then compares the
-'entity' column with the value provided for which we want to estimate the statistics.
+**'entity'** column with the value provided for which we want to estimate the statistics.

 The res object is then queried with max, min, median etc. to give out the results for that particular entity.

 Next, to estimate the global statistics, we just select the rows with 'Year' column values within the range provided.
 The statistics are then printed out by querying the res object.
+No concern here with the 'entity'.

 ```python